(All photos by DBBD unless otherwise stated)

-I think that most of you think that Vienna is for old people, because we invented Mozart instead of hip-hop.
-Well, according to my mother Mozart's better, and just because everyone thinks it's basically one massive, Mozart-themed chocolate box, it doesn’t mean it is.
-Vienna is a great party town with Conchita Wurst in it.
+I think that most of you think that Vienna is for old people, because we invented Mozart instead of Joy Orbison.
+Well, a) according to my mother he's better and b) just because everyone thinks it's basically one massive, Mozart-themed chocolate box, it doesn’t mean it is.
+In fact, it’s a great party town with Conchita Wurst in it.
 And as such, it is cool and you should come and hang out.

 Jump to sections by using the index below: